-Buying a home in Ottawa for the first time has always been a challenge.
+Whether you’re in a buyer’s or seller’s market, buying a home in Ottawa for the first time has always been a challenge.
 However, in today’s crazy real estate market, it’s more complicated than ever before.
-To make your journey to home ownership a little easier, Paul Rushforth presents some valuable tips for first time home buyers.
+To make your journey to home ownership a little easier, Paul Rushforth presents some valuable tips for first-time home buyers.

 What is most important for first time home buyers to know about working with a real estate agent?